 Typically, this therapy will cost between $30-$50 depending on where you go for the treatment, and how long the massage lasts.

 Ayurvedic Massage for Feet, or Kansa Vatki, involves vigorously rubbing the soles of the feet with a 3-metal bowl to draw heat and toxins out of the body, which induces tremendous relaxation.

 Chinese Foot Massage is another technique that has grown in popularity in the U.S. It involves working pressure points in the feet to open energy pathways and promote healing throughout the body.

 Reflexology works with reflexes in the foot, which correspond to every organ & system within your body.
 Pressing on these reflex points can elicit a response from the nervous system that helps to balance and restore the body.

-For most people, foot massage benefits are so wonderful that it is one of the most relaxing parts of a massage therapy session.
-It is often requested as a stand-alone treatment or an added therapy to many spa and salon services.
+For most people, foot massage benefits are so wonderful that it is one of the most relaxing parts of a massage therapy session. and is often requested as a stand-alone treatment or an added therapy to many spa and salon services.